JoeyyScott/Gamer-Supplies/TESTING.md

 Responsiveness (website layout)

-+ AllAuth templates has been included as a directory as there are many files in here and it would make the table too big.
++ AllAuth templates has been included as a directory as there are a considerable amount of files in it and it would make the table too big.

 |              All Pages               | Samsung 9+ | Galaxy S5  | iPhone 6/7/8 | iPhone X | iPad | iPad Pro | Desktop 1024px | Desktop >1200px |
 |:------------------------------------:|------------|------------|--------------|----------|------|----------|----------------|-----------------|